wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.11-dev1 =
+= Version 6.11dev2 =

 ***Free* and Pro version changes:**

+* Added a 'Show Button in: Admin Sharing' option for all social sharing websites.
 * Added an 'Open Graph+ Sharing' side metabox to the Posts and Pages admin interface.
-* Added and 'Expand to' option for the Google+ social sharing button.
+* Added an 'Expand to' option for the Google+ social sharing button.

 = Version 6.10 =